 The goal of downsizing is to economize your living situation and simplify your lifestyle.
 So, in this post, we’re going to take a look at downsizing as a whole, including some of the best ways to do it and mistakes you should avoid.

-Once you’ve made the decision to downsize home, you'll need to look at Steps to Selling a House.
-What are the most important steps will be finding a real estate agent for this move.
+Once you’ve decided to downsize your home, you’ll need to look at Steps to Selling a House.
+What are the most important steps will be finding a real estate agent for this move?
 A good Realtor essentially lays out the timeline within which the move is going to happen.
-There are a number of mistakes you can make during a downsize and this is one.
-Here is an expanded of some additional downsizing tips.
+There are several mistakes you can make during a downsize, and this is one.

 Now we get to some of the more fun stuff!
-When considering moving to a new location, it's important to take time and do your research - you wouldn't want to move into a neighborhood or an area that doesn't have the amenities you need.
-Of course, this applies to any move you make, whether you're downsizing or upsizing.
-When it comes to downsizing, however, you also have to consider lifestyle.
+When considering moving to a new location, it’s important to take time and do your research – you wouldn’t want to move into a neighborhood or an area that doesn’t have the amenities you need.
+Of course, this applies to any move you make, whether you’re downsizing or upsizing.
+However, you also have to consider lifestyle when it comes to downsizing.

-Depending on what type of housing you're moving into a condo or townhome, the lifestyle may be very different from what you're used to.
-Consider this, if you move into a condo, you'll have to deal with a Homeowner's Association, if you're accustomed to living in this kind of environment it's probably no big deal.
-But on the other hand, if you're the kind of person that doesn't appreciate rules and restrictions, no matter how well-meaning, living in this kind of situation may not be for you.
+Depending on what type of housing you’re moving into, a condo or townhome, the lifestyle may differ greatly from what you’re used to.
+Consider this, if you move into a condo, you’ll have to deal with a Homeowner’s Association, if you’re accustomed to living in this kind of environment, it’s probably no big deal.
+But on the other hand, if you’re the kind of person that doesn’t appreciate rules and restrictions, no matter how well-meaning, living in this kind of situation may not be for you.

 If you are looking into a senior living residence, this is another significant change in lifestyle. some of these facilities will allow you a trial night or two to get an idea of what it’s like to live there.
 Be sure to take advantage of this if available.